ElenaBonan/Ubiqum_projects/Energy_consumption/README.md

 # Energy Consumption

-I studied the data about the energy consumption of a family for four years.
-More precisely, for every minute I  knew the total energy consumption and the electricity used in the three submetering devices of the house.
-After having cleaned the data and taking care of the missing values, I did some descriptive statistics regarding the habits of the family and the behaviour of the electrical devices.
-Finally, I forecasted the monthly energy consumption for the following year.
-I applied different models on time series, like ARIMA and Holt-Winter.
+The goal of the project was to show which useful information a family can get if they use submetering devices for monitoring the consumption of energy.
+We studied the data about the energy consumption of a family during four years.
+In particular, for every minute we knew the total energy consumption and the consumption in the three submetering devices of the house.
+After we had cleaned the data and we had taken care of the missing values, we did some intresting graphics about the consumption of energy using different time aggregation.
+Finally, we forecasted the monthly energy consumption applying different models on time series, like ARIMA and Holt-Winter.

 <b> Problem:</b> Descriptive analysis and time series forcasting. <br>
-<b> Data set size:</b> <br>
 <b> Data source:</b> https://archive.ics.uci.edu/ml/datasets/individual+household+electric+power+consumption <br>
+<b> Link to visualize the notebook: </b> https://elenabonan.github.io/Ubiqum_projects/

 ## Content of the Repository
-- The Dataset
-- The R script used to do descriptive analysis and forecasting.
+- <br> Analysis.Rmd </b> This is the code of the R notebook where you can fing both the descriptive Analysis and the Forecast of the Energy consumption.
+For visualize the html, look at the following link https://elenabonan.github.io/Ubiqum_projects/
+- <br> Analysis.nb.html </b> This is the html code given by the Rmarkdown, using as output html_notebook
-- A PowerPoint presentation of the findings.
+- <br> Presentation.pptx </b> This is a presentation I gave during the course showing the most important findings.

 ## Structure of the Code
+-